derdanne/stern/README.md

 Stern allows you to `tail` multiple pods on Kubernetes and multiple containers within the pod.
 Each result is color coded for quicker debugging.

+Stern can also use the [GELF](https://docs.graylog.org/en/3.2/pages/gelf.html) format and send the logs to a remote GELF capable logging solution like Graylog.
+When `graylog-server` is specified, it will not output the log messages except discovery messages to stdout.
+We implement the GELF TCP messsage delivery.

+You can configure count of retries when connection is initialized to your logging server.
+Stern will try to resend non deliverable GELF messages every 15 seconds for 10 minutes before giving up delivery.
+The specified `context` is used as host in the GELF message.

 The query is a regular expression so the pod name can easily be filtered and you don't need to specify the exact id (for instance omitting the deployment id).
 If a pod is deleted it gets removed from tail and if a new pod is added it